spdk/spdk/doc/bdev_module.md

 block device.
 Once the I/O request is completed, the module must call spdk_bdev_io_complete().
 The I/O does not have to finish within the calling context of `submit_request`.

+Integrating a new bdev module into the build system requires updates to various files in the /mk directory.

+## Creating Bdevs in an External Repository

+A User can build their own bdev module and application on top of existing SPDK libraries.
+The example in test/external_code serves as a template for creating, building and linking an external bdev module.
+Refer to test/external_code/README.md and @ref so_linking for further information.

 ## Creating Virtual Bdevs